 What does Boost do?

 We get asked this a lot – and it’s because we’re quite unusual!
 Simply put, we’re a company that helps businesses to enter and win awards.
-We are unaffiliated with any awards organiser although sometimes we sponsor award categories.
+We are unaffiliated with any awards organiser although sometimes we sponsor award categories or allow awards to advertise with us.
 We’ve lots of experience in entering hundreds of different awards across all sectors.
-Entering awards is our day job, and with 11 years’ experience and a dedicated team of writers, impact evaluation specialists and other support staff, we bring a unique combination of expertise and skills to help maximise your chances of winning.
+Entering awards is our day job, and with 16 years’ experience and a dedicated team of writers, impact evaluation specialists and other support staff, we bring a unique combination of expertise and skills to help maximise your chances of winning.

 How much do you charge?